prplfoundation/prplMesh/CONTRIBUTING.md

 Just use the last commit message, remove all the rest.
 Finally, force-push the branch.
 The DCO check will now succeed.
-Add the "ready for merge" label to the pull request.
-When CI finishes and is successful, the pull request will be merged automatically.
+When CI finishes and is successful, the merge request will be merged automatically.

 Note that there are a few cases where it is not possible to use fixup commits.
 In these cases, use rebase and create a clean series of commits again.
-Add a comment in the pull request why this was done.
+Add a comment in the merge request why this was done.
 This is needed at least in the following cases:

-* If you need to pull in changes from master or another branch or pull request.
+* If you need to pull in changes from master or another branch or merge request.
 * If you need to reorder the commits.
 * If you need to move a subset of the changes from one commit to another commit.

 If you are working on a big feature, you often encounter something small that needs to be fixed or improved that is relatively independent of the feature.
-Such a change can be included as one of the first commits in the pull request.
+Such a change can be included as one of the first commits in the merge request.
-However, often it's useful to create a separate pull request for it, so it can be applied more quickly.
+However, often it's useful to create a separate merge request for it, so it can be applied more quickly.
 The typical workflow for this is:

 * Make the fix and commit it with a proper commit message.
 * Check out a new branch `hotfix/<description>` based on master.
 * Cherry-pick the fix commit.
-* Push and create a pull request.
+* Push and create a merge request.
 * Check out the development branch and rebase on the hotfix branch.
 This will automatically remove the fix commit.

-Sometimes a pull request looks like it's ready for review or merge (it is not draft, it has an approval) but really it isn't.
+Sometimes a merge request looks like it's ready for review or merge (it is not in "WIP", it has an approval) but really it isn't.
 For this purpose, the "don't merge" tag can be added to it.
 Example use cases: